 These days looking fashionable on the course is just as important.
 Brands like Function 18 Galvin Green Golf Clothing have taken Golfing style and practicality to a new level and with modern times, has come modern materials.
 Gore-tex, with its high quality, flexibility and lightweight construction is ideally suited to wear from the first tee to the nineteenth.
 It’s much too cool for school.

+Of course, your golf bag and clubs are vital to success on the fairways and having the best Driver Shafts will make a world of difference to your game.
 Once you’ve figured out what to wear you’ll need to learn a few basic rules.
 Most importantly Golf is a gentleman’s game (and that means for women players too), on the PGA website they publish detailed guidelines on a wide spectrum of Golfing Etiquette including some vital info on ‘replacing divots’, ‘avoiding slow play’ and, on the green ‘making sure your shadow doesn’t fall across the hole or line of another player’.
 When I was a kid I did some caddying at my local course a few times for some extra pocket money and remember receiving a full-on dressing down for walking over area between a players golf ball and the hole.
 Suffice to say I didn’t caddie for that grumpy old git again!

 When we’re dealing with the professional game there’s been a big surge in incidents at major tournaments where spectators have actively tried to distract and put off players while taking a stroke.
 This led to golf pro Justin Thomas having a fan ejected from the recent Riviera tournament.
 Let’s hope this sort of behaviour doesn’t become more common in golf and all the idiots continue to watch football (or baseball in the US).

 Where is the best golf course in the world?